omeritas/omeritas.github.io/_tabs/about.md

 I'm Ömer (24, Netherlands), a dedicated and self-taught Site Reliability Engineer with a focus on managing and programming Kubernetes.

-In my technical blog I will mostly focus on this set of technologies.
+This focus will also be reflected in my technical blog.

 ### My Approach